jvolima/movies_rentals/functionalities.md

 - [] Should not be able to create a new rental if user is not authenticated.
 - [] Should not be able to create a new rental if movie is not available.
 - [] Should not be able to create a new rental if user have a rental in progress.
+- [] Should not be able to create a new rental if expected_return_date is before the date

 ### List rentals
 **RF**